What are the symptoms of haemophilia in females?

 - Bruising easily

-- Prolonged bleeding or oozing after dental surgery or extractions, other surgery and medical procedures, injuries or accidents
+- Bleeding or oozing for a long time after dental surgery or extractions, other surgery and medical procedures, injuries or accidents

-- Prolonged bleeding after childbirth (particularly with delayed or late postpartum haemorrhage)
+- Heavy bleeding for extended time after childbirth (particularly with delayed or late postpartum haemorrhage)

-- Females with very low clotting factor levels may also have joint or muscle bleeds.
+- Females with very low clotting factor levels may also have internal bleeding into joints, muscles, organs and soft tissues.

 Heavy menstrual bleeding